YashdalfTheGray/cluster-cleanup/README.md

 ## ClI Support

 This package also vends a decorator that listens to all the events and logs out everything (with some color using `chalk`) to the console.
 This is meant to make creating an executable file that runs this script a bit better and remove duplication of code.

+This package also includes an executable that uses the CLI suppport functions to allow users to configure and run the cluster cleanup script.
+Run `./bin/cluster-cleanup --help` to see all the configuration options.

 Issue and PR templates derived from [smhxx/atom-ts-transpiler](https://github.com/smhxx/atom-ts-transpiler).